 Failure to Treat Infections in Dentistry

-When dentists fail to diagnose or treat infections, they risk endangering their patients’ health.
-This failure can be considered dental malpractice, particularly when it leads to:
+When dentists fail to diagnose or treat infections, especially due to improper use or failure to maintain dental equipment, they risk endangering their patients’ health.
+This failure can be considered dental malpractice, particularly when it leads to serious complications.

 Severe Health Issues